roby2014/iob-soc/README.md

 # IOb-SoC

-IOb-SoC is a System-on-Chip (SoC) template comprising an open-source RISC-V processor (picorv32), an internal SRAM memory subsystem, a UART (iob-uart), and an optional interface to an external memory.
+IOb-SoC is a System-on-Chip (SoC) template comprising an open-source RISC-V processor (vexriscv), an internal SRAM memory subsystem, a UART (iob-uart), and an optional interface to an external memory.
 If the external memory interface is selected, an instruction L1 cache, a data L1 cache and a shared L2 cache are added to the system.
 The L2 cache communicates with a 3rd party memory